 La Dorita is more than a professional space for food production; it is a philosophically focused space where local food producers can start their projects with the support of others going through the same struggles.
 We aim to be an inclusive space for food start-ups and entrepreneurs who are seeking resources and support.
 To that end, La Dorita provides industry-specific technical assistance, a collaborative environment of fellow food start-up entrepreneurs, one-on-one coaching, shared purchasing, and access to market opportunities in an effort to expand our members’ endeavors into viable micro-enterprises.

-La Dorita also provides members access to a La Dorita Studio, a meeting space that includes a full service bar and seating for up to 60 persons that allows members to test their market, to test a menu at a pop-up restaurant, or hold a launch party.
+La Dorita also provides members access to a La Dorita Studio, a meeting space that includes a communal table and seating for up to 65 persons that allows members to test their market, to test a menu at a pop-up restaurant, or hold a launch party.
 In addition, La Dorita connects its members to key professionals, such as business consultants and advisers, accountants, lawyers, capital sources, licensing agencies, vendors, etc. We also work with our members to source ingredients from local farms and producers, while helping to foster relationships with local stores to help with that all too confusing process of retail distribution.

 It’s important to note that while La Dorita significantly aims to absorb the upfront financial risk of opening and operating a commercial kitchen, we maintain ourselves completely independent from our members.
 We do not offer funding in exchange for equity or gain any personal interest from our member’s success.
 Our goal is to help make members’ artisan food dreams and opportunities as efficient and profitable as possible.
 We work with them to help solve their start-up obstacles, while understanding that they have limited resources and budget.